Last updated: May 29th, 2023 at 04:31 am

 In conclusion, boiler heat only systems have several advantages, including energy efficiency, even heat distribution, domestic hot water supply, and reduced risk of airborne allergens.
 However, it’s essential to consider the cons, such as the initial installation cost, space requirements, limited cooling options, dependency on a single heating source, and potential maintenance needs.

-When choosing a boiler heat only system, carefully consider factors like heating capacity and size, fuel type options, efficiency ratings, maintenance requirements, compatibility with existing infrastructure, budget, and environmental impact.
+When choosing a heat only system boiler, carefully consider factors like heating capacity and size, fuel type options, efficiency ratings, maintenance requirements, compatibility with existing infrastructure, budget, and environmental impact.
 Consulting with professionals in the heating industry can provide valuable insights and help you make an informed decision.